HackYourFuture/Node.js/week2/README.md

 - There should be a "help" section that lists all the commands for how to use the app

 The following commands should be present:
-- No command: show help section
+- No command: show help section (`node index.js`)
-- help: show help section
+- help: show help section (`node index.js help`)
-- list: show current todo's, or show an appropriate text if there are no todos
+- list: show current todo's, or show an appropriate text if there are no todos (`node index.js list`)
-- add: add a todo item. all the words behind "add" are entered as 1 todo item to the list
+- add: add a todo item. all the words behind "add" are entered as 1 todo item to the list (`node index.js add "Buy groceries"`)
-- remove: remove a todo item by its 1-base index.
+- remove: remove a todo item by its 1-base index. (`node index.js remove 2`)
-- reset: remove all todo items from the list
+- reset: remove all todo items from the list (`node index.js reset`)

+- *BONUS:* update: update a todo item with new text (`node index.js update 3 "Wash teeth"`)

+### Consider this:
+- What representation you use in your file (CSV, TSV, JSON, ...)
+- Handle edge cases, i.e. control what happens if user enters unexpected input

 ## Reading material